JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 ### Hiding Kotlin declarations

-If you don't want to export Kotlin declarations to Objc and Swift, use special annotations:
+If you don't want to export Kotlin declarations to Objective-C and Swift, use special annotations:

 * `@HiddenFromObjC` hides a Kotlin declaration from Objective-C and Swift.
 The annotation disables a function or property export to Objective-C, making your Kotlin code more Objective-C/Swift-friendly.